 This is the best scanner for scanning old or damaged negatives.
 The infrared scan feature identifies and highlights scratches and dust spots.
 You can then use the software to remove them.

 You’re left with an image that’s as good as new.
-That’s why the Plustek OpticFilm 8200i SE is the best scanner for old and new film photographers.
+That’s why the Plustek OpticFilm 8200i SE is still the scanner we recommend for anyone digitizing an old archive on a budget.

-Silverfast SE Plus 8 software comes with this scanner.
+SilverFast SE Plus 9 software comes with this scanner.
 And it’s another tool you can use to maximize your film photography results.
 You can adjust exposure to reveal more shadow detail.
 You can adjust the dynamic range settings to bring out more from lighter and darker areas of your image.

 You can also tweak the color rendition and color temperature.
 And it gives you a histogram for detailed photo adjustments.